 The American Society for Surgery of the Hand is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-.
+CME for the 2012 Annual Meeting is still available to claim if you have not done so.
 You can claim your CME hours by logging into your account on the ASSH website to access your CME transcript

 .
 Email email@example.com